 The permanent staff, which includes all the owners, are actively involved in every aspect of the camp’s management and operation.
 Their commitment to excellence is reflected in the quality, training and supervision of the summer staff, a large percentage of which returns year after year to help share their La Junta Experience and assure our strong traditions.
 Furthermore, a vast number of young men, after completing their camping years, move into the counselor role through the Counselor in Training program.

 We are very proud of our experiences as directors as well as the dedication, training and passion of our summer staff.
-The entire ownership and all directors live on the camp grounds, and are involved in the daily decisions, supervision and programming of the summer.
-Our goal is to provide our summer staff with professional training before the kids arrive and exceptional support and supervision during each term.
+The entire ownership and all directors live on the camp grounds, and are involved in the important decisions, supervision and programming of the summer.
+Our goal is to provide our summer staff with intensive training before the kids arrive and exceptional support and supervision during each term.

 Lawrence L. “Larry” Graham – Director Emeritus – over 60 Years in the CLJ Family